vivid-pixel/AdoptNV/README.md

 # AdoptNV (early prototype)
+## Important note:
+This project is on hold pending a rewrite using the Petfinder API.
+Sadly, Purina seems to have stopped issuing Petfinder API keys in early 2024.
+They have not yet disclosed when keys for API access will be made available again.
+Web scraping is a more involved and more fragile method of obtaining data.
+Individually scraping the website for each animal shelter would not be feasable long term.

 The purpose of *AdoptNV* is to facilitate pet adoption in the U.S. state of Nevada by creating a central animal shelter repository that can be accessed from any Internet-connected device and help humans connect with their perfect companion.